EsfahaniMichael/react-searchbar-app/README.md

 # Get started with using this React Search Bar App!

 This small web app was created for a technical interview.
-The API endpoint used for this application is: https://pixabay.com/api/
+The API being used for this application is: https://pixabay.com/api/

 ## Available Scripts